funkinater/CSVOrderImport/README.md

 ### Option 2: LabelURL Field in Output File

 The output file that the script generates includes a column called "LabelURL."
-This URL points t
+This URL points to a PDF file that can be downloaded and used as the shipping label for that specific order.

+### Option 3: Develop a Custom Script

+You can use any number of tools available to read the contents of the output CSV file to generate labels.
+It is critical that, in addition to containing complete address information, each label MUST include a barcode to be a valid package.
+The included sample merge template demonstrates how that is accomplished using merge field codes.

 ## Sample Screenshots
 ---